lupyuen/lupyuen.github.io/src/de2.md

 Yep our Zig Display Driver renders graphics correctly on PinePhone! 🎉

-We've rendered a single Framebuffer.
-Now we push PinePhone's Display Hardware to the max with 3 Framebuffers...
+We've successfully rendered a single Framebuffer.
+In the next chapter we push PinePhone's Display Hardware to the max with 3 Framebuffers.

+_The Blue / Green / Red Blocks look kinda bright.
+Didn't we [set the Alpha Channel](https://lupyuen.github.io/articles/de2#fill-framebuffer) to be Semi-Transparent?_

+Aha!
+That's because we're rendering a Single Framebuffer, and we disregard the Alpha Channel for the Framebuffer.

+That's why we configured the Framebuffer for __XRGB 8888__ instead of ARGB 8888. [(See this)](https://lupyuen.github.io/articles/de2#framebuffer-attributes)

+In a while we'll render 2 Overlay Framebuffers configured for ARGB 8888.
+(To prove that the Alpha Channel really works!)

 ![Multiple Framebuffers](https://lupyuen.github.io/images/de2-blender.jpg)